bplmaps/identifier-mint-v2/README.md

 # `identifier-mint-v2`

 Version 2 of LMEC's Identifier Mint tool for minting new spatial data records in our ARK namespace.
-Built in SvelteKit.
+Built with SvelteKit.
 Requires `node` >=18.13.

 ## Develop locally